go0leum/crm_rl_iot/README.md

 ```
 python Q-Learning/simulator.py
 ```
+1. Enter the number of episodes in the simulator.

+2. Click the Q-Learning button.

 ### DQN

 ```
 python DQN/train_dqn.py
 ```
+1. Select the desired environment.

+    - Simple environment: 3-dimensional reinforcement learning observation space
+    - Complex environment: 4-dimensional reinforcement learning observation space

+2. Choose whether to train a new model or continue training an existing model.

+3. Once training is complete, the weights for the selected environment will be saved in the weights/ folder.

+    - weights/simple_construction_dqn.zip
+    - weights/complex_construction_dqn.zip

 ## Simulator

 ### DQN
 - simple observation space
+    The simple_construction_dqn.zip file must be in the weights/ folder.

 ```
 python DQN/complex_simulator.py
 ```

 - complex observation space
+    The complex_construction_dqn.zip file must be in the weights/ folder.

 ```
 python DQN/complex_simulator.py
 ```